GERMANY FROM ABOVE

 Episode 6: Waters

-The harbours, fist of all that of Hamburg and Bremen, are still today major transhipment terminals, even if everything is constantly changing.
-Sometimes the harbour had to follow the river, when its bed was relocated.
-Just like at the inland harbour of Duisburg-Ruhrort, where the river Ruhr meets the Rhine.
+The harbours — first and foremost those of Hamburg and Bremen — remain major transshipment terminals today, even as everything around them constantly changes.
+Sometimes the harbour had to follow the river when the riverbed shifted, as at the inland port of Duisburg-Ruhrort, where the Ruhr meets the Rhine.

-Romans used the most important German river, the Rhine, to advance to the north.
-They built overnight Xanten in the Low Rhine region which for a while was the largest city north of the Alps.
+The Romans used the Rhine, Germany’s most important river, to advance northward, swiftly founding Xanten in the Lower Rhine region — a city that for a time was the largest north of the Alps.

-In the Archeological Park of Xanten, which today is on the far west of the Ruhr area, a few Roman magnificent buildings have been reconstructed.
-From Xanten, Romans travelled further into the unknown.
-Opposite of Xanten, on the other side of the Rhine, legionaries travelled up the tributary Lippe and made their way up to the north through the virgin forests of Westfalia.
-Today, Bochum aerial archeologist, Bao Song, is looking the remains of the Roman camps on the northern boarder of the Ruhr Region.
-He is also looking for the lager where the Roman general Varus and his defeated legionnaires took shelter after the defeat against Arminius.
+In the Archaeological Park of Xanten, on the western edge of the Lower Rhine region, a few magnificent Roman buildings have been reconstructed.
+From Xanten, the Romans ventured further into the unknown.
+Opposite Xanten, on the far bank of the Rhine, legionaries travelled along the River Lippe and pushed northward through the virgin forests of Westphalia.
+Today, Bochum-based aerial archaeologist Bao Song is searching for the remains of Roman camps along the northern border of the Ruhr region — and for the camp where the Roman general Varus and his defeated legions took shelter after their catastrophic defeat at the hands of Arminius.

-The river Rhine has been Germany´s cultural axe for 2,000 years.
-The castles on the Middle Rhine, from the Castle of Katz to that of Maus, are Unesco cultural heritage today.
-On the steep Rhine shores they exhibit power and architectural ability and where visible since the old time for travellers moving between one customs station and the next every few kilometres along the river.
+The Rhine has been Germany’s cultural axis for 2,000 years.
+The castles of the Middle Rhine — from Katz to Maus — are today a UNESCO World Heritage Site.
+Perched on the steep Rhine cliffs, they speak of power and architectural mastery, and have been visible since ancient times to travellers passing from one customs post to the next along the river.

-Yet other rives beside the Rhein and the several tributaries Neckar, Main and Ruhr shape the country.
-When you look at it from above, time seems to stand still along the river Elbe.
-Nowhere else in Germany do water birds have so much space as in the meadows along the Elbe valley, where at the end of summer young storks get ready to start their summer holiday in the south – without their parents.
+Yet other rivers besides the Rhine and its tributaries the Neckar, Main and Ruhr also shape the country.
+From above, time seems to stand still along the Elbe.
+Nowhere else in Germany do water birds have so much space as in the meadows of the Elbe valley, where at the end of summer young storks prepare for their first migration south — without their parents.

-Also Helgoland, the only open sea island in Germany is so enjoyable for stationary seals that they give birth to their offsprings round Christmas at the shores of the dunes.
-In the summer the guillemots hatch on the stack the so called Lange Anne.
-South of this cliff, at the East Frisian island of Juist, the workers of the seal breeding station set adrift the pups at the village of Norddeich.
-From the air you realise that saying good bye can be really hard – both for the seals and the humans.
+Heligoland, Germany’s only open-sea island, is so welcoming to its resident seals that they give birth on the beaches of the dune island every Christmas.
+In summer, guillemots nest on the sea stack known as Lange Anna.
+Along the East Frisian coast, at the island of Juist, workers from the seal rescue station release their rehabilitated pups at Norddeich.
+From the air, you realise that saying goodbye can be truly hard — for seals and humans alike.

-The harbours, fist of all that of Hamburg and Bremen, are still today major transhipment terminals, even if everything is constantly changing.
-Sometimes the harbour had to follow the river, when its bed was relocated.
-Just like at the inland harbour of Duisburg-Ruhrort, where the river Ruhr meets the Rhine.
+The harbours — first and foremost those of Hamburg and Bremen — remain major transshipment terminals today, even as everything around them constantly changes.
+Sometimes the harbour had to follow the river when the riverbed shifted, as at the inland port of Duisburg-Ruhrort, where the Ruhr meets the Rhine.

-Romans used the most important German river, the Rhine, to advance to the north.
-They built overnight Xanten in the Low Rhine region which for a while was the largest city north of the Alps.
+The Romans used the Rhine, Germany’s most important river, to advance northward, swiftly founding Xanten in the Lower Rhine region — a city that for a time was the largest north of the Alps.

-In the Archeological Park of Xanten, which today is on the far west of the Ruhr area, a few Roman magnificent buildings have been reconstructed.
-From Xanten, Romans travelled further into the unknown.
-Opposite of Xanten, on the other side of the Rhine, legionaries travelled up the tributary Lippe and made their way up to the north through the virgin forests of Westfalia.
-Today, Bochum aerial archeologist, Bao Song, is looking the remains of the Roman camps on the northern boarder of the Ruhr Region.
-He is also looking for the lager where the Roman general Varus and his defeated legionnaires took shelter after the defeat against Arminius.
+In the Archaeological Park of Xanten, on the western edge of the Lower Rhine region, a few magnificent Roman buildings have been reconstructed.
+From Xanten, the Romans ventured further into the unknown.
+Opposite Xanten, on the far bank of the Rhine, legionaries travelled along the River Lippe and pushed northward through the virgin forests of Westphalia.
+Today, Bochum-based aerial archaeologist Bao Song is searching for the remains of Roman camps along the northern border of the Ruhr region — and for the camp where the Roman general Varus and his defeated legions took shelter after their catastrophic defeat at the hands of Arminius.

-The river Rhine has been Germany´s cultural axe for 2,000 years.
-The castles on the Middle Rhine, from the Castle of Katz to that of Maus, are Unesco cultural heritage today.
-On the steep Rhine shores they exhibit power and architectural ability and where visible since the old time for travellers moving between one customs station and the next every few kilometres along the river.
+The Rhine has been Germany’s cultural axis for 2,000 years.
+The castles of the Middle Rhine — from Katz to Maus — are today a UNESCO World Heritage Site.
+Perched on the steep Rhine cliffs, they speak of power and architectural mastery, and have been visible since ancient times to travellers passing from one customs post to the next along the river.

-Yet other rives beside the Rhein and the several tributaries Neckar, Main and Ruhr shape the country.
-When you look at it from above, time seems to stand still along the river Elbe.
-Nowhere else in Germany do water birds have so much space as in the meadows along the Elbe valley, where at the end of summer young storks get ready to start their summer holiday in the south – without their parents.
+Yet other rivers besides the Rhine and its tributaries the Neckar, Main and Ruhr also shape the country.
+From above, time seems to stand still along the Elbe.
+Nowhere else in Germany do water birds have so much space as in the meadows of the Elbe valley, where at the end of summer young storks prepare for their first migration south — without their parents.

-Also Helgoland, the only open sea island in Germany is so enjoyable for stationary seals that they give birth to their offsprings round Christmas at the shores of the dunes.
-In the summer the guillemots hatch on the stack the so called Lange Anne.
-South of this cliff, at the East Frisian island of Juist, the workers of the seal breeding station set adrift the pups at the village of Norddeich.
-From the air you realise that saying good bye can be really hard – both for the seals and the humans.
+Heligoland, Germany’s only open-sea island, is so welcoming to its resident seals that they give birth on the beaches of the dune island every Christmas.
+In summer, guillemots nest on the sea stack known as Lange Anna.
+Along the East Frisian coast, at the island of Juist, workers from the seal rescue station release their rehabilitated pups at Norddeich.
+From the air, you realise that saying goodbye can be truly hard — for seals and humans alike.

 Awarded the German Camera Prize (Deutscher Kamerapreis)